UFISH-Team/U-Probe/README.md

 ## Features

-- **End-to-End Workflow**: Automates the entire probe design process, from sequence extraction to final filtering.
+- **End-to-end workflow**: Automates the entire probe design process, from sequence extraction to final filtering.
-- **Highly Customizable**: Use simple YAML configuration files to define target genes, probe structures, and filtering criteria.
+- **Highly customizable**: Use simple YAML configuration files to define target genes, probe structures, and filtering criteria.
-- **Advanced Filtering**: Filter probes based on a wide range of attributes like GC content, melting temperature (Tm), and off-target potential.
+- **Advanced filtering**: Filter probes based on a wide range of attributes like GC content, melting temperature (Tm), and off-target potential.
 - **Extensible API**: In addition to a command-line interface, U-Probe offers a clean Python API for programmatic access and integration into other bioinformatics pipelines.
-- **Built-in Indexing**: Automatically handles the creation of genome indices for alignment tools like Bowtie2 and BLAST.
+- **Built-in indexing**: Automatically handles the creation of genome indices for alignment tools like Bowtie2 and BLAST.

 ## Installation

 To get started with U-Probe, clone the repository and install the required dependencies.

 Using pip:

 ```bash